 From BOY to MOY, 80% of teachers will implement intervention action plans during the 45-minute intervention block.

-By June 2024, HRE will increase student achievement on STAAR reading by 10% by ensuring that targeted interventions are consistent and intentional.
+By June 2025, HRE will increase student achievement on STAAR reading by 10% by ensuring that targeted interventions are consistent and intentional.

-By June 2024, HRE increase the percentage of students meeting SGP from BOY to EOY in REN360 by 10%.
+By June 2025, HRE increase the percentage MAP BOY to MAP EOY by 10%.